sumitgpl/awsLambda/README.md

 #### Adding the Trigger

-   Once we've the code we’ll be using inside of the function, we’ll then create the S3 trigger be selecting it on the left-hand side.
-Since we want to trigger off of new uploads, we’ll create this event to trigger off of the PUT event.
+   Once we've the code I’ll be using inside of the function, I’ll then create the S3 trigger be selecting it on the left-hand side.
+Since we want to trigger off of new uploads, I’ll create this event to trigger off of the PUT event.

 ### Time to Test